 No matter who gave the punch line on his show, Benny got credit for the laugh.
 The ensemble worked to his benefit.
 Most comedians find it difficult to allow others to evoke the laughter.
 Benny, a comedic actor, found it easy.

-“There are many stories about other radio comedians that reveal the opposite,” says Leff.
+“There are many stories about other radio comedians that reveal the opposite,” says Leibowitz.
 “During a rehearsal for, say, Eddie Cantor, a line, spoken by a secondary player, might get a huge laugh.
 When the show airs, Cantor says the line and gets the laugh.
 There are similar factual stories about most comedians, but not Jack.”

 Frank Nelson always got a huge laugh for saying a stretched, “Yes?” in response to Benny.
 As Benny told Paley, the audience is laughing at something heard on my show.
 Around the water cooler, at work, the next day, their saying, “Did you hear Frank Nelson on ‘The Jack Benny Show,’ last night?”

 A live show, at the Palladium, in London, England, revealed how confident the Jack Benny character had grown.
-“Frank Nelson told me the story,” says Laura Leff, of the IJBFC.
+“Frank Nelson told me the story,” says Laura Leibowitz, of the IJBFC.
 “Jack is playing the Palladium for the first time.
 Supposedly, after a brief introduction, he sauntered out, using his characteristic gate.
 He stood, in the middle of the stage, looking at the audience.
 He didn’t say a word.

 “Someone laughed.
 Others began to laugh.
 Finally, everyone in the theatre was laughing, uproariously.